bacor/probmodstutorial/parts/01-bags.md

 Which bag did it come from?
 (Hint: `||` means "or" in JavaScript.)
 {: .question }

-You draw from bag 1 or 2, untill you draw a marble that is neither red nor green.
+You draw from bag 1 or 2, until you draw a marble that is neither red nor green.
 Which color will it most likely have?
 Please hand in your code.
 (Hint: `!=` means "not equal"; `&&` means "and"; you can use multiple `condition(...)` statements.)